TechneWare/SmarterMail.Cli/README.md

-CommitProposed                    - Commits proposed changes from the current cache (loaded with load command) DeleteBan [IpAddress/CIDR]        - Removes an IP/CIDR from the permanent blacklist DeleteTemp [IpAddress]            - Removes an IP from the temporary block list DMany [number]                    - Documents 1 or more undocumented perma blocked IPs Doc [IpAddress protocol noload nosave]- Adds known IP Info to an IPs description in the servers settings>security>black list IpInfo [IpAddress]                - Attempts to retrieve IP Info from Virus Total for the specified IP Address GetPermaBlockIps [show]           - loads permanently blocked IP addresses to memory
+CommitProposed                    - Commits proposed changes from the current cache (loaded with load command) DeleteBan [IpAddress/CIDR]        - Removes an IP/CIDR from the permanent blacklist DeleteTemp [IpAddress]            - Removes an IP from the temporary block list DMany [number]                    - Documents 1 or more undocumented perm blocked IPs Doc [IpAddress protocol noload nosave]- Adds known IP Info to an IPs description in the servers settings>security>black list IpInfo [IpAddress]                - Attempts to retrieve IP Info from Virus Total for the specified IP Address GetPermaBlockIps [show]           - loads permanently blocked IP addresses to memory